-In the tax year 2006, taxpayers have both opportunities and rewards for contributing to retirement plans.
+In the tax years 2006 and 2007, taxpayers have both opportunities and rewards for contributing to retirement plans.
 Figure 8 gives some increased limits in the plans over last year's limitations.

 The upper and lower limits of the phaseout range for deductible IRAs has increased by \$5,000 for all filing statuses other than married filing separately.
 The deductible IRA phaseout MAGI limits for employees covered at work are as follows (dependent upon filing status):